NguyenVuThe/CascadeTSRDet/README.md

 ## Configuration and Training

-# 1. Setting the COCO dataset
+### 1. Setting the COCO Dataset

-Check [config.yaml](https://github.com/NguyenVuThe/CascadeTSRDet/blob/master/config.yaml) file, change the image and json paths of your prefer dataset
+Check the [config.yaml](https://github.com/NguyenVuThe/CascadeTSRDet/blob/master/config.yaml) file and update the image and JSON paths to match your preferred dataset.

-Set Resume to True if you want to continue the train, remember to add the weight file to OUTPUT_DIR in yaml files in [model_config](https://github.com/NguyenVuThe/CascadeTSRDet/tree/master/model_config)
+Set `Resume: True` if you want to continue training.
+Make sure to specify the path to the pretrained weight file under `OUTPUT_DIR` in the YAML files inside the [model_config](https://github.com/NguyenVuThe/CascadeTSRDet/tree/master/model_config) directory.

+The training setting is also set in the the YAML files inside the [model_config](https://github.com/NguyenVuThe/CascadeTSRDet/tree/master/model_config)

-# 2. Training
+### 2. Training
 Check train_net.py and comment the unused datasets.
 Example here I'm using FinTabNet
 ```
 #publaynet_args = argparse.Namespace(**args.PubTables1M)